|

 1. To create the coating, you’ll require a few essential ingredients: a top-notch sublimation coating powder, some distilled water, and a container for mixing.

-2. Measure the ingredients: Follow the recommended ratio provided by the coating powder manufacturer.
-Typically, it involves mixing a specific amount of coating powder with a certain volume of distilled water.
+2. Measure the ingredients: Follow the recommended ratio the coating powder manufacturer provides.
+Typically, it involves mixing a specific amount of coating powder with a particular volume of distilled water.
 Ensure precise measurements for optimal results.

 3. Mix the ingredients: Gradually add the coating powder to the distilled water while stirring continuously.
 Gradually add the coating powder to the distilled water while stirring continuously.
 To ensure a uniform and silky mixture, you have the option of utilizing either a stirring implement or a mixer.
 Continue stirring until the powder is completely dissolved.

 4. Let it rest: Allow the mixture to rest for a designated period, as recommended by the coating powder instructions.
-This resting time allows the solution to stabilize and ensures the best performance during application.
+This resting time stabilizes the solution and ensures the best performance during application.

-5. To eliminate any possible clumps or impurities, strain the mixture by employing a fine mesh strainer or cheesecloth.
+5. To eliminate any possible clumps or impurities, use a fine mesh strainer or cheesecloth to strain the mixture.

 6. Transfer the coating to a storage container: Pour the strained coating solution into a clean and airtight container.
 Label the container appropriately for future reference.